 It’s a case of determining what’s required and building around it instead of using a standard facility template and trying to make it fit.

 Cooling and power resources are properly allocated so that nothing is over-used (or under-used, for that matter.)
 The result is a more efficient- and effective- data center.

 The Bottom Line

-Cleveland data centers don’t all use revolutionary cooling and power technologies, but they do use existing resources in better, more sustainable ways.
-Insightful building design and well thought-out cooling strategies go a long way towards reducing data center power consumption.
+Cleveland data centers don’t all use revolutionary cooling and power technologies but use existing resources in better, more sustainable ways.
+Insightful building design and well-thought-out cooling strategies go a long way toward reducing data center power consumption.

-How does your data center make efficient use of its cooling and power resources?
+How does your data center efficiently use its cooling and power resources?
 Let us know your thoughts in the Comments box below.